pgailinas/dip-ai-image-detection/docs/01_Build_Dataset.md

     <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open in Colab" style="vertical-align: middle; margin-left: 8px;"/>
   </a>
 </p>
 ---
-**IMPORTANT NOTE:** The notebooks are publicly accessible through GitHub and can be viewed without an account.
-Running notebooks in Google Colab requires a Google account for runtime allocation and notebook execution.
+**IMPORTANT NOTE:** The tutorial notebooks are publicly available through GitHub and can be viewed without an account.
+Running them in Google Colab requires a Google account.
 Users may also clone or download the repository and run the notebooks locally using Jupyter.
 ---

 ## Purpose